28 Park Terrace

 Frequently asked questions

-What type of dwelling is located at 28 Park Terrace?
+What type of property is located at 28 Park Terrace?

-28 Park Terrace is a standalone house situated on a 941 m² allotment.
+28 Park Terrace is a standalone house set on a 941 m² block of land.
+The property offers ample space typical of residential lots in Edithburgh

-What key attractions are within walking distance of the house?
+What essential services are within walking distance of the house?

-The Edithburgh Post Office is about 0.5 km away, the town centre is 0.6 km, and the local swimming beach and Edithburgh Caravan Park are each roughly 0.9 km from the property.
+The Edithburgh Post Office is about 0.5 km away, and the town centre is roughly 0.6 km distant.
+A swimming beach and the Edithburgh Caravan Park are each around 0.9 km from the property, providing convenient access to leisure and accommodation options